ENS210 - Fall 2025

 Course Description

-Have you ever considered how the code in each of your cells determines your physical appearance, disease risk, even your behaviors?
+Have you ever thought about how the code in each of your cells shapes your physical features, disease risks, and even your behaviors?
 Do you know why you and the annoying fly buzzing in the middle of the night are unique?
-Why does a diet work well for you whereas it might not for others?
-It is all genome!
-If the genome contains so much information why can’t we design person-specific drugs, diets, treatments etc?
-It is because we don’t understand what the code exactly means!
-Identifying code is no more a barrier, but its analysis is.
-In this course, we will learn the basics in computational genomics with the aim of gaining fundamentals of bioinformatics applications.
-We will learn using publically available tools as well as writing custom python scripts in order to answer biological questions.
-The more details regarding the content, grading and policy can be found below.
+Why does a diet work well for you but not for others?
+It’s all about the genome!
+If the genome contains so much information, why can’t we design personalized drugs, diets, or treatments?
+It’s because we don’t fully understand what the code exactly means.
+Identifying the code is no longer the main challenge; analyzing it is.
+In this course, we will learn the basics of computational genomics with the goal of understanding bioinformatics applications.
+We will explore using publicly available tools and writing custom Python scripts to answer biological questions.
+More details about the content, grading, and policies can be found below.

 Learning objectives